How to clear cache and hard reload browsers

-- Choose Clear private data.
+- Choose Delete browsing data.

-- Among the available options, choose Cache and click on Clear Data.
+- Among the available options, choose Cache and click on Clear data.

-Safari: Empty Caches
+Safari: Empty caches

 In Apple’s Safari browser, the cache is cleared from the Develop menu.
-From the menu, choose the option Empty caches.
+From the menu, choose the option Empty Caches.

-If you don’t see Develop on your Safari menu, enable it via Safari > Preferences, then Advanced, followed by selecting the Show develop menu in menu bar option.
+If you don’t see Develop on your Safari menu, enable it via Safari > Preferences, then Advanced, followed by selecting the Show develop menu in the menu bar option.